 Glencore plc is the world’s largest company involved in the mining industry and in commodity trading.
 In 2013, the company completed a large merger with Xstrata plc.
 Glencore is headquartered in Switzerland.
-As of 2019, Glencore was by far the leading global mining company based on revenue.
-However, a large part of this revenue is not earned purely through mining but by trading commodities.
-Interestingly, Glencore is ranked only in eighth place among mining companies when ranked by market capitalization.
+Glencore is by far the leading global mining company based on revenue.
+However, a large part of Glencore's revenue is not earned purely through mining, but by trading commodities.
+Interestingly, Glencore is ranked only in fourth place among mining companies when ranked by market capitalization.

-In 2019, Glencore generated some 215 billion U.S. dollars of revenue in total.
+In 2021, Glencore's revenue amounted to nearly 204 billion U.S. dollars in total.
 In 2012, Glencore had a record revenue of 236 billion U.S. dollars.
-Compared to 2009 figures, this was an increase of over 200 percent.
-The company generates most of its revenues in the energy products segment, which accounted for 62 percent of the company's revenues in 2019.
-Metals and minerals made up around 39 percent, while the 'corporate and other' segment accounted for the rest of the company's revenues.
-From a regional view, Glencore earns more than one third of its revenues in both Europe and Asia, respectively.
+Compared to the company's revenue in 2009, this was an increase of over 200 percent.
+The company generates most of its revenue in the Energy Products segment, which accounted for 121.6 billion U.S. dollars of the company's revenue in 2021.
+Metals and Minerals made up 86.3 billion U.S. dollars, while the Corporate and other segment accounted for the rest of the company's revenue.
+From a regional view, Glencore earns more than 40 percent of its revenue in Asia.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.